 Effects on Epilepsy and Other Health Benefits

 Mugwort is believed to have anti-inflammatory and hepatoprotective properties, which can help protect the liver from damage caused by toxins.
-In traditional Chinese medicine, it is used as moxa, which involves burning dried mugwort to stimulate acupuncture points.
+In traditional Chinese medicine, it is used as a moxa, which involves burning dried mugwort to stimulate acupuncture points.
 Mugwort is also believed to help with lucid dreaming and has been used for this purpose in many cultures.

 Wormwood, on the other hand, has been used to treat various diseases, including epilepsy.
 It contains a compound called thujone, which is believed to be responsible for its medicinal properties.
 Thujone is known to have an effect on the central nervous system and has been used as a treatment for epilepsy in the past.